lilliputten/tubecaster-telegram-bot/README.md

 Settings -> Deployment Protection
 ```

-2. Connect the github repository to automate builds:
+2. Connect the github repository to allow automatically track the builds:

 ```
 Settings -> Git